 Stand on “Top of the World.”
 There’s only one way to get to the top of the world from Arnold, and that’s via the Arnold Rim Trail (ART), a 17-mile wooded trail system that links the communities of Arnold to Hathaway Pines.
 Head to the trailhead at the Sierra Nevada Logging Museum and hike approximately 10.8 miles round trip with significant elevation gain and loss through beautiful pine forest to a stunning ridge and overlook known as, Top of the World.
 Linger as long as you like, or perhaps enjoy a picnic here, as you take in sweeping views of the Sierra in all directions.

 Be transported to Italy.
 The setting at Sarafina’s Italian Kitchen might scream cozy log cabin (that’s part of its charm), but when you sit down for a classic Italian dinner here with good friends or family you’ll be temporarily whisked away to Italy…or at least your taste buds will be.
 This stellar restaurant is definitely not a secret and tables can be hard to come by, so reservations are a must.
+Check out other amazing Arnold restaurants here.

 Get geared up.
 Whether it’s the middle of the summer and you’re looking for a boat or paddleboard to take out on White Pines Lake, or there’s a fresh layer of snow and you’d love to strap on some snowshoes and make some fresh tracks along the Arnold Rim Trail, Sierra Nevada Adventure Company (SNAC) should be your first stop.
 This local outfitter and outdoor store has a variety of rental options and can always point you in the direction of a great adventure.
+Or, head over to Ebbetts Pass Sporting Goods for local insider fishing tips and all kinds of rentals for outdoor activities – no matter the season!

 WHERE TO STAY IN ARNOLD